 North prides itself on ensuring every student is college and career ready upon graduation.
-We offer over 40 rigorous academic Advanced Placement, Honors and college level classes in core subjects, plus a multitude of elective courses in world languages, art, music, technology, drama, physical education, and more.
+We offer over 50 rigorous academic Advanced Placement, Honors and Concurrent Enrollment classes in core subjects, plus a multitude of elective courses in world languages, art, music, technology, drama, physical education, and more.

-All students at North will take 4 years of math, 4 years of English/Literature, 3 years of science, 3 years of social studies, one additional year of science or social studies, two years of a foreign language and one year each of P.E. and fine art.
-Honors and Advanced Placement courses are available.
-View the NHS Courses Offered 2019-2020.
+All students at North will take 4 years of math, 4 years of English/Literature, 3 years of science, 3 years of social studies, one additional year of science or social studies, two years of a foreign language and one year each of P.E. and Fine Art.
+We encourage you to view Courses Offered 2023-2024.

-North High School’s Honors and Advanced Placement (AP) courses are a rigorous choice that strengthens students’ transcripts for college applications.
-Read about Honors and AP course offerings at North High.
+North High School’s Honors, Advanced Placement (AP) and Concurrent Enrollment courses are a rigorous choice that strengthens students’ transcripts for college applications.
+Read about these course offerings at North High.

-North’s extensive variety of electives and focused Elective Pathways ensure students will explore their passions beyond the four core subject areas.
-Read about elective course offerings and Elective Pathways at North High.
+North’s incredibly extensive variety of electives ensure students will explore their passions beyond the four core subject areas.
+Read about elective course offerings at North High.